October Health – 2025 Report

 1. **Promote Work-Life Balance Policies**

-These interventions collectively help reduce burnout stress at a societal level, benefiting employees and organizations alike.
+These systemic initiatives can collectively reduce burnout stress at a national level.

 What can businesses do to assist their employees?